Louis Escouflaire

 linguist and computational social scientist 🇧🇪

-Since August 2025, I am a postdoctoral researcher at Massachusetts Institute of Technology, as part of the MIT Trope Tank, under the supervision of Professor Nick Montfort.
-My work focuses on computational models of narrative, representation gaps in stories generated by large language models, and metalepsis (fourth-wall breaks) induced by AI-powered narratives.
+Since September 2025, I am a postdoctoral researcher at the MIT Trope Tank at the Massachusetts Institute of Technology, under the supervision of Professor Nick Montfort.
+My research focuses on computational models of narrative, representation gaps in stories generated by large language models, and metalepsis (fourth-wall breaks) induced by AI-powered narratives.
+This research is supported by a Belgian American Educational Foundation (BAEF) Fellowship and a UCLouvain Excellence Fellowship for Post-doctoral International Research.

-In 2025, I graduated from a Ph.D. in Computational Linguistics at the Observatory for Research on Media and Journalism (ORM) and the Center for Natural Language Processing (CENTAL), at UCLouvain (Louvain-la-Neuve, Belgium).
-My thesis, funded by a FRESH-FNRS scholarship, dealt with the automatic analysis of subjectivity in French-language press discourse.
-At UCLouvain, I had the opportunity to assist teaching for the courses "Methods for Natural Language Processing" (LFIAL2630) and "Lexicology" (LROM2171), and to intervene in the "Journalism and informational literacy" (LCOMU2123) course.
+In 2025, I obtained a Ph.D. in Computational Linguistics at UCLouvain (Louvain-la-Neuve, Belgium).
+My thesis, funded by a FRESH-FNRS scholarship, focused on the automatic analysis of subjectivity in French-language press discourse.
+During my PhD, I assisted teaching for the courses "Methods for Natural Language Processing" (LFIAL2630), "Lexicology" (LROM2171), and contributed to the course "Journalism and informational literacy" (LCOMU2123).

 Since 2022, I have been an active member of the COST Action "What are Opinions?"
-(CA21129) alongside a large number of European researchers.
+(CA21129).
+I regularly serve as a reviewer for journals and conferences including Language & Communication, LREC-COLING, and JADT.

-Depuis août 2025, je suis chercheur postdoctoral au Massachusetts Institute of Technology, au sein du MIT Trope Tank, sous la supervision du Professeur Nick Montfort.
-Mes travaux portent sur les modèles computationnels de la narration, les lacunes de représentation dans les histoires générées par les grands modèles de langage, ainsi que sur la métalepse (brisement du quatrième mur) dans les récits produits par l’intelligence artificielle.
+Depuis septembre 2025, je suis chercheur postdoctoral au MIT Trope Tank du Massachusetts Institute of Technology, sous la supervision du Professeur Nick Montfort.
+Mes recherches portent sur les modèles computationnels de la narration, les lacunes de représentation dans les récits générés par les grands modèles de langage, ainsi que sur la métalepse (brisement du quatrième mur) dans les récits produits par l’intelligence artificielle.
+Ces travaux sont financés par une bourse de la Belgian American Educational Foundation (BAEF) et une bourse UCLouvain Excellence Fellowship pour la recherche postdoctorale internationale.

 Recent publications and talks